 Owen Doonan, Cindy Aiken, Randi Sargent, Jeannette Beal, Karen Janowski, Tammy Walger

-Karen Janowski requests that if and when changes are decided upon that these changes be provided to all prior to the next meeting.
+Karen Janowski requests that if and when changes are decided upon that these changes be provided to all, prior to the next meeting.

 RESNA- is the home of the Catalyst Project.
 This is the official agency contracted for providing technical assistance to AT Act Programs.
 It might be useful to review information provided on their website in order to help with providing constructive suggestions and feedback about the state plan.

-atap.org is a membership organization of AT Act programs that may also be useful.
+atap.org is a membership organization of AT Act programs that may also be useful for research.

 Follow-up on Partnership with DESE- Karen Janowski